mc962/mono_rm/README.md

 - models folder
   - This folder should contain any models that will be used to interact with the database, where each model should inherit from the `MonoRM::Base` class

+## Features
+- CRUD Actions - Users may create new records in the database, read those records from the database, update certain value for a particular record in the database, and delete records from the database.
+- Searching - Users have several searching options available.
+A record may be found by it's id (`Dragon.find(id)`), or providing a hash to the where method (`Dragon.where(name: 'Bob')`)
+- Associations - Additional data related linked by a `foreign_key` to the original object may be obtained through an association method may be created in the particular model file.
+There are several associations available, belongs_to (`Dragon.rider`), has_many (`Dragon.memories`), and has_one_through, (`Memory.rider`).
+Additonal support is planned for a has_many option.

 ## Database Support

 Currently there is support for PostgreSQL and SQLite3 databases.
 Support for additional databases